- The College Application Process

 - Send college transcript(s).
 Go to the Enrollment Center (G120) and fill out a transcript request form for each college to which you are applying, or click here to request a transcript online through accessBCC.
 You will also need to contact other colleges you have attended and arrange to have your transcripts forwarded.

-- Four-Year College Interviews at BCC.
+- Four-Year Transfer Counseling Appointments at BCC.
 Every semester representatives from area colleges and universities meet with students at BCC.
 This is an excellent opportunity to speak with Admissions Officers and to drop off applications and transcripts.
 Check the Transfer Calendar to find out when the representatives will be on campus and how you can schedule an appointment.

 - Send your high school transcript.
 If you are transferring without an associate’s degree, you may need to send an official high school transcript, and for some colleges, SAT scores.
 Read the college application to see exactly which transcripts and scores are required.